VCHSRobots/EpicFMS/docs/PCB_log.md

 Work on Thrusday, 10/28:
 PCB-5 was misswired, a bad mod.
 Fixed the mod, and PCB-5 now okay.
-Also, resodered PCB-13, works not.
+Also, resodered PCB-13, works now.
 And finshed PCB-12 with new ESP, and something seems to be wrong...
 Set aside for debugging later.

 Work on Monday, 11/1